Facepunch provides some ready-to-use first-person weapons for you!

 (self-resets) should behave just like on characters, and can be replicated as-is from third-person to first-person.b_sprint

 controls the "sprinting stance".
-I would recommend to not set it to true only when you hold the sprinting key, but only if you're also moving.move_groundspeed
+I would recommend to set it to true IF you hold the sprinting key AND if you're also moving, but this specific detail is up to you.move_groundspeed

 or move_speed